-Gardening with Children: Fairy Gardens
+Gardening with Children: Fairy Gardens for Kids

-Gardening with Children: Fairy Gardens
+Gardening with Children: Fairy Gardens for Kids

 Gardening with children is a magical process.
 It provides the chance to be open to all types of possibilities for creation, whether it is letting go of order and watching the organic process happen or listening to the sweet chatter that develops between children and adults.